If I can't picture something,

 I can't understand it.

-These bodily contrasts are the spatial framework and key vocabulary in MetaSelf's basic picture: two upright figures facing each other in a room, holding masks, offering gifts.
+These bodily contrasts are the spatial framework and the key vocabulary in MetaSelf's basic picture: two upright figures facing each other in a room, holding masks, offering gifts.
 This simple sketch helps us understand ourselves and embodies the principles of Conceptual Metaphor Theory.
 (For the theory in general, see a 67 min. video with George Lakoff.
 For some brilliant, specific work on the preverbal spatial foundations of our whole conceptual system, see Jean Mandler’s recent articles.)

 This figurative space is beyond the wall, outside the system (the room), and represents the many different things people consider ultimate reality; fundamental beliefs such as: God, Love, consciousness, highest purpose, nothingness, alternate realities, … you can fill in your own examples.